Fire board nominations being accepted

-That seat was left vacant earlier this year.
-If elected, the candidate would finish out the remaining two years of the four-year term.
+That seat was left vacant earlier this year by Dick Olsen, who stepped down in January.
+If elected, the candidate would finish out the remaining two years of Olsen's four-year term.

 Seats are also up for Division 5 which covers north Orinda and is currently vacant, and Division 2 covering north Moraga and Rheem Valley.
 That seat is currently occupied by board President Fred Weil.

 The candidate filing period runs through Aug.
 10. For information, contact the Contra Costa County Elections Division at 925-335-7800 or www.cocovote.us.